skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 A simple and conscious policy like this helps us to keep our workload minimal while still allowing the good and useful parts in.
 It curbs speed of conversation and what can be said in the comment section.
 That brings me back to the point above: our YouTube channel is not a discussion venue.

 The comment section also gets better once people figured out that they can't get insults through.

+## Other YouTube problems

+YouTube has a recommendation algorithm that is a huge part of the success story.
+Over 50% of our viewers come from YouTube itself.

+Sadly, you can't influence where your videos will be recommended and who to.
+I have the stong feeling that the recommender is very biased, on multiple accounts, but obviously, I have no proof here :).
+I'd be happy to talk with people who know more about this subject then I do.

+YouTube tracks.
+A lot.
+At least for RustFest stuff, we therefore also provide out videos at [media.ccc.de](https://media.ccc.de/), kindly hosted by the C3Video team (you're awesome!).

+## Summary

+Running a YouTube channel has been a huge boost to our project.
+It gives us a rather frictionless way to promote our project.
+The releationship work/reach has been great.

+I'd like to reiterate that with the simple techniques above, we can currently run the channel on about 20 minutes time per week.
+Most of that is curation.
+YMMV.

+I hope this little peek into our thinking into our practices helps you out!